simeononsecurity/simeononsecurity.ch/content/it-career-playbook/getting-started-in-it/building-an-it-home-lab/index.en.md

 ---
-title: "Building an IT Home Lab in 2026: Your Portfolio Is Your Career"
+title: "Building an IT Home Lab in 2026"
 draft: false
 toc: true
 date: 2026-07-22